Steel Guitar Lessons

 What You Need

-- A webcam.
-I have a built-in webcam on my Macbook that works well.
-I've heard that the Logitech webcams for around $100 are more than adequate.
-It helps to have an adjustable stand.
-That way you can really focus in on the hands and picks during the first few lessons to make sure the basic playing mechanics are sound.
+• Webcam -- External webcams generally outperform computer built-in cams.
+I've heard that the Logitech webcams in the $50-$100 range are more than adequate.
+It helps to have an adjustable stand for your camera.
+That way you can really focus in on the hands and picks during the first few lessons to make sure your basic playing mechanics are sound.

 Risk-Free Test Session